sandeep-jay/SNAPPSakai-Beta/README.md

 and replies.
 The network visualizations of forum interactions provide an opportunity for teachers to rapidly identify patterns of user behaviour – at any stage of course progression.
 SNAPP has been developed to extract all user interactions from various commercial and open source learning management systems (LMS) such as BlackBoard (including the former WebCT), Moodle and now Sakai.
-SNAPP is compatible for both Mac and PC users and operates in Firefox.
+SNAPP is compatible for both Mac and PC users and operates in Chrome and Firefox.

 Most of the student data generated from Learning Management Systems (LMS) include reports on the number of sessions